AMReX-Codes/amrex/CONTRIBUTING.md

 git remote set-url --push upstream https://github.com/<myGithubUsername>/amrex.git git fetch upstream

-# We recommend setting your development and master branches to track the upstream ones instead of your fork:
+# We recommend setting your development branch to track the upstream one instead of your fork:
-git branch -u upstream/development git checkout -t -b master upstream/master
+git branch -u upstream/development
 ```
 Now you are free to play with your fork (for additional information, you can visit the
 [Github fork help page](https://help.github.com/en/articles/fork-a-repo)).